kobbyowen/MegaMimes/README.md

 It is recommended that you copy the two files in the src sub directory and directly include them in your project directory.
-This is easy because the who library is a single file.
-Other than that you can also use the precompiled binaries that are located in win32 sub folder.
+This is easy because the whole library is a single file.
+You can also use the precompiled binaries that are located in win32 sub folder.

 ## Usage